segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 1. Navigate to **Unify > Data Graph**.
 2. Select the **Builder** tab, and click **Edit Data Graph**.

-Segment recommends creating a new Linked Audience or Linked Event.
 Deleting entities and relationships are not yet supported.
-Editing entities and relationships in the Data Graph may lead to errors if these entities or relationships are referenced in existing Linked Audiences and Linked Events.

 > info ""
-> While you can edit entities and relationships in the Data Graph, these relationships and entities will still display in the Linked Audience Builder and Linked Events.
+> While you can edit entities and relationships in the Data Graph, this may lead to errors in downstream services referencing these entities and relationships.
+Segment recommends you recreate your existing Linked Audience and/or remove the entity from your existing Linked Events mappings.

-You can edit your Data Graph at any time.
-However, some types of edits may impact existing Linked Audiences and Linked Events.
-These include:

-- Adding a new relationship before an existing relationship
-- Replacing existing relationships with new relationships
-- Deleting existing entities or relationships

-If you make one of these edits, recreate your existing Linked Audiences and/or remove the entity from your existing Linked Events mappings.

 ## Next steps